BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 - virtuous people do not achieve happiness simply because they attach supreme value to virtuous action; they achieve it only in so far as virtuous action actually meets the appropriate conditions for happiness.
 These conditions include completeness, self-suff i ciency, and realization of a human being’s practical rationality
 - Virtues are the different ways in which the non-rational part accepts the guidance of the rational part.
 - Happiness consists in part in theoretical ‘study’ or ‘contemplation’ (theˆ oria), grasping the ultimate universal truths about the universe
+- According to the Function Argument, the different virtues should be forms of control by the rational part in the choice of ends